acse-ym722/PoreBoostGAN/README.md

 We acknowledge the High Performance Computing Center at the Eastern Institute of Technology for supporting the computational requirements of this research.
 The architecture and development of the super-resolution algorithm are primarily based on the BasicSR framework.
 We also thank Shenzhen University for scanning a new dataset of biomass carbonate rocks with three resolutions.

 ## License
-The code and model weights are licensed under the CC-BY-NC license.
-See LICENSE.txt for more details.
+The code and model weights are licensed under the MIT license.
+See `LICENSE` for more details.